-After a hard day’s work, the Man would crouch down at Mule’s feet with a pot of varnish, a special little brush and a woollen cloth, and with much care would set about varnishing Mule’s hooves to enhance the black, white and grey pattern on the horn, painting and polishing every bit of them all the way round to under the fetlocks.
+After a hard day’s work, the Man would crouch down at Mule’s feet with a pot of varnish, a special little brush and a woollen cloth, and would set about varnishing Mule’s hooves to enhance the black, white and grey pattern on the horn, painting and polishing every bit of them all the way round to under the fetlocks.
 He made Mule’s hooves shine.
 And he was careful to do this only when the other mules weren’t there so as not to show his preference.
 He’d finish by giving Mule a pat on his neck behind his ear, there where he liked it.

-Out of deference to his master, Mule took great care not to get his hooves dirty whatever the weather, whatever the constraints, whatever the long journey, lugging the heavy guns and bombs on his back or hauling them in the cart behind him.
+Out of deference to his master, Mule was careful not to get his hooves dirty whatever the weather, whatever the constraints, whatever the long journey, lugging the heavy guns and bombs on his back or hauling them in the cart behind him.
 Sometimes, when the regiment ploughed through the large, never-ending muddy fields, there’d be noises ahead of them and men advancing towards them, men who looked just like his master but who wore different metal hats, some with points on the top, and those men fired bullets directly at them so that all the other mules shied and the guns fell off their backs or off their carts, and their men yelled.
 But Mule just stopped and waited until the Man told him where to go and what to do next.

 The Man would unload the bombs off Mule’s back or off his cart and hand them over to the regiment soldiers who put the bombs through a complicated machine which they set alight with a long stick which they first lit with another flame.
 Then they rushed back when the smoke started, covering their faces, some blocking their ears, and then the bombs shot up in the air through the machine towards the men opposite, where they exploded in a cloud of smoke.
 The noise was earsplitting.
 Things came falling out of the air, landing with a bang around Mule and the regiment.
 But Mule didn’t budge; he watched it all happen, or rather he watched how his master handled the explosives, how he handed out the gas masks to everyone, sometimes fixing special masks on Mule and the other mules too.
 The soldiers shouted a lot, unable to recognize each other what with the masks and the mud splattered all over their faces.
 But Mule always recognized his master by the way he moved.
-His master never hesitated in anything he did; he handled everything diligently, including his dying companions, quietly signaling for a doctor, ensuring that each wounded man was well treated while they waited for the doctor to come, or at least for someone who knew how to treat them with care out there on the field.
+His master never hesitated in anything he did; he handled everything diligently, including his dying companions, quietly signaling for a doctor, ensuring that each wounded man was well treated while they waited for the doctor to come, or at least for someone who knew how to treat them properly out there on the field.
 And, when the Man finished what he had to do, he always came back to Mule.
 Mule would stand still throughout all the battles, waiting silently for the Man to finish his duty and come back to him, while the other mules reared and kicked out, swirled round and round, straining their harness, trying to break free from their carts with the wheels stuck in the mud.

 Mule had been blown to pieces.